-The role of women in the Bible, even in today's more 'enlightened' world, is a subject rarely discussed in sermons or pursued as a distinct study.
-This ignorance means that when they ARE discussed in church or studied by a fellowship it is usually in a negative light.
+The role of women, even in today's more 'enlightened' world, is a subject rarely discussed in sermons or pursued as a distinct study.
+This ignorance means that when they are discussed in church or studied by a fellowship it is usually in a negative light.

-What is not usually explained to people is that Bathsheba was bathing AT NIGHT.
-Indications in Scripture also are that she was bathing, like most women, IN HER HOME.
+What is not usually explained to people is that Bathsheba was bathing at night.
+Indications in Scripture also are that she was bathing, like most women, in her home.
 King David saw her from his ROOF, a vantage point few others had.
 He likely saw her through an open window and indulged in a little voyeurism.
-It is interesting to note that although God directly confronted and corrected David regarding this illicit affair (2Samuel 12), He does not mention Bathsheba's part in it.
+It is interesting to note that although God directly confronted and corrected David regarding this illicit affair (2Samuel 12), He does not mention Bathsheba.

-Biblical women who were poets include Miriam (Exodus 15:21), Deborah (Judges 5), Hannah (1Samuel 2:1 - 10), Elizabeth (Luke 1:42 - 45) and Mary (Luke 1:46 - 55).
-Those considered prophets include Miriam (Exodus 15:20 - 21), Deborah (Judges 4:4 - 5), Huldah (2Kings 22:14 - 20), Noadiah (Nehemiah 6:14), Anna (Luke 2:36 - 38) and Philip's four unmarried daughters (Acts 21:9).
+Biblical females who were poets include Miriam (Exodus 15:21), Deborah (Judges 5), Hannah (1Samuel 2:1 - 10), Elizabeth (Luke 1:42 - 45) and Mary (Luke 1:46 - 55).
+Biblical women considered prophets include Miriam (Exodus 15:20 - 21), Deborah (Judges 4:4 - 5), Huldah (2Kings 22:14 - 20), Noadiah (Nehemiah 6:14), Anna (Luke 2:36 - 38) and Philip's four unmarried daughters (Acts 21:9).

 Women who governed include Deborah (Judges 4:4), the Queen of Sheba (1Kings 10:1 - 13) and Queen Candace (Acts 8:27).
 Deborah is unique in that, as one of Israel Judges, she led an army against the Canaanites.